sarsamurmu/reboost/packages/plugin-vue/README.md

 # Why Vue 2 is not supported
 Vue 2 uses the [`with` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with)
 in its code, but the `with` statement is forbidden in ES modules and strict mode.
-And because Reboost uses native ES modules, `with` statement will give error.
+And because Reboost uses native ES modules, `with` statements will give an error.
 That's why Vue 2 is not supported.

 # License
 Licensed under the [MIT License](/LICENSE).